All Open A.S. Positions

 No items found

-Public Safety Commission - (3 Open Positions)
+Public Safety Commission - (No Openings)

 The A.S.
 Public Safety Commission will work to increase the level of safety throughout the Isla Vista and the UCSB campus.
 The commission will focus on all safety issues concerning the student body as well as increasing student relations and communications with Isla Vista Foot Patrol, California Highway Patrol, UC Police Department, and the Office of Student Life in a positive manner.
 To help accomplish such improvement of relations and communications the commission shall organize projects and campaigns pertaining to public safety.